janelia-flyem/SegmentationEvaluationConsole/README.md

     % grunt

 Installed js file located in build/js/bundle.js.
-The application can be included statically on a webpage by anchoring to a div named 'segeval':
+The application can be included on a webpage by anchoring to a div named 'segeval':

     % <div id="segeval"> </div>

+On chrome, the application must be served to avoid same-origin policy errors.
+Grunt automatically starts a server at localhost:3000, so simply navigate to this location in your browser with grunt running locally to view the application.

 ###Architectural Notes